LightFiLimited/lf-documentation/docs/sensors/01_install.md

 ![Deploy](../img/sensors/install/7_deploy.png)

-If the BASE sensor greeting page says “No Internet!”, please check the BASE sensor’s POE Port is connected to the internet and refresh the web-page.
+If the BASE sensor greeting page says **“No Internet!”**, please check the BASE sensor’s POE Port is connected to the internet and refresh the web-page.
 You may need to change the device network settings for your network/internet setup, if so click the "Network Settings" button, you will require the local config password